-Every year in November, I start my preparation early so I can make Bread Cubes for Stuffing.
-It’s easy to make your own bread cubes instead of buying them already prepared.
+Every year in November, I start my Thanksgiving preparation early and make Bread Cubes for Stuffing.
+It’s easy to make your own bread cubes instead of buying them already prepared!

 Making your own Bread Cubes for Stuffing involves cutting up bread, placing it in the oven, baking for a while to dry out, completely cooling and then bagging until you are ready to use!

 New in 2019 – ABK’s Free Thanksgiving Ebook, with printable timeline checklist, grocery list, more recipe links for ABK Thanksgiving favorites and additional Thanksgiving tips to help you keep everything running smoothly!

 You can use almost any type of bread when you are making bread cubes for stuffing!
 Old French bread loaves, buns that weren’t eaten, a few slices of bread from a homemade or store-bought loaf all work in this recipe.

 I believe stuffing, not turkey, is the crown jewel of an amazing Thanksgiving feast!
 I purposely make huge batches so I can eat it for days after the celebration.
 If you are scratching your head and asking “what’s wrong with instant stuffing out of a box?”
 We need to have the talk.

 Never, ever, use pre-made “just add water and serve” boxed stuffing.

 Your new life starts with a simple task.
 Drying bread.